On a Budget This Holiday Season? Throw a Rockin’ Party on the Cheap

-Here are six steps you can take to throw the perfect New Year’s Eve party — on a budget!
+Here are eight steps you can take to throw the perfect holiday party — without draining your bank account.

 1. Send Festive Evites